 FLCCA Duval Board Meetings

-Next meeting dates for the Northeast Florida Virtual School Board (DUVAL & CLAY)
+Next regularly scheduled meeting for the Northeast Florida Virtual Charter School Board –

 Annual Financial Audit